knative/docs/install/installing-custom-components.md

 ## What's next

-Depending on which of the Knative components that you chose to install, you can use one of the following documents to help get you started in Knative:
+Depending on the Knative components you installed, the following guides can help you get started with Knative:

 * [Getting Started with Knative App Deployment](./getting-started-knative-app.md).